ksc-fe/kpc/components/transfer/demos/label.md

 ## en-US

-You can custom list rendering logic by `label` property. at this point, if you need to enable list filtering function (`filterable`), you can custom filter function by `filter` property.
+You can customize list rendering logic by `label` property. at this point, if you need to enable list filtering function (`filterable`), you can customize filter function by `filter` property.

 When selecting all and `filterable` working together,the interaction logic is as follows: